This is Part 2 of a multi-part series. Please follow SIGMADESIGN on LinkedIn to read more!

 However, longer rise and fall times lower the energy in the higher harmonics of the wave, which can suppress radiated emissions, which can be very important for electromagnetic compatibility.
 You can see already that there is a balance that must be struck between rise and fall times that are too long and those that are too short, as both extremes cause problems.

-Now that we have a better understanding of harmonic analysis of digital signals, please join me on LinkedIn as we move on to Part 3, where we will continue our journey toward the interrelated considerations of electromagnetic compatibility and signal integrity!
+Now that we have a better understanding of harmonic analysis of digital signals, please join us for Part 3, where we will continue our journey toward the interrelated considerations of electromagnetic compatibility and signal integrity!